yo-yo-yo-jbo/macos_tcc/README.md

 - `csreq` is a cryptographic blob that identifies the `client` - otherwise, anyone would be able to name their App with a specific reverse-DNS name and "inherit" the TCC entry.

 There are other fields, but those are the ones that are relevant for this blogpost.

+The per-user `TCC.db` file has the same schema but will commonly have different service types.
+Some service types are saved per-user (e.g. camera access) and some are global and will therefore persist in the system-wide `TCC.db` (e.g. Full Disk Access).
+Here are some common types:
+- `kTCCServiceLiverpool`: Location services access, saved in the user-specific TCC database.
+- `kTCCServiceUbiquity`: iCloud access, saved in the user-specific TCC database.
+- `kTCCServiceSystemPolicyDesktopFolder`:	Desktop folder access, saved in the user-specific TCC database.
+- `kTCCServiceCalendar`: Calendar access, saved in the user-specific TCC database.
+- `kTCCServiceReminders`: Access to reminders, saved in the user-specific TCC database.
+- `kTCCServiceMicrophone`: Microphone access, saved in the user-specific TCC database.
+- `kTCCServiceCamera`: Camera access, saved in the user-specific TCC database.
+- `kTCCServiceSystemPolicyAllFiles`: Full disk access capabilities, saved in the system-wide TCC database.
+- `kTCCServiceScreenCapture`: Screen capture capabilities, saved in the system-wide TCC database.